josh-hernandez-exe/dice-distro/README.md

 ```

 ### Conditional Rerolling
-Roll a D6, if the value is greater than 4 (the `` value), keep the value.
+Roll a D6, if the value is greater than 4, keep the value.
 Otherwise reroll, repeat to a max of three rolls.
 Keep the final roll, regardless of outcome.
 To change the max reroll count, change the number of dice that are rolled (the `-n` parameter).